powersindustries/MonoUI/README.md

 - Box
   - The Box class draws a static box on the screen.
   - The user is able to determine the size of the box and its color.
+- Circle
+  - The Circle class draws a static circle on the screen.
+  - The user is able to determine the diameter of the circle and its color.
 - Button
   - The Button class draws a button to the screen.
   - The user is able to check the state of the Button during the Update loop (mouse left clicked, mouse left held, mouse right clicked, mouse right held, and mouse hovering).